mcontainer/falcon/README.md

 This project intent to build a tool to monitor a docker-based microservice architecture.
 When several microservices are deployed in different containers, and sometimes on different clusters, it is difficult to monitor the many dependencies within our architecture.

+## Getting started

+First clone the repository and all of its submodules:

+`$ git clone --recursive git@github.com:PaulBoutes/docker-visualizer.git`